Salman Ahmed Shaikh

 As per views of some scholars, it is not prohibited for a borrower to obtain interest bearing loan and to pay interest on it.
 They argue that the Hadith which appears in Sahih Muslim is misunderstood.
 The Hadith says: “The Prophet has severely condemned the devourer of interest and the one who pays interest and those who write an agreement [for such lending] and the two who are the witnesses to this document and has said: ‘All of them are equal’” (Sahih Muslim: 1598).
 They opine that even though, the word ‘Mokil’ can be used for the borrower who pays interest, it seems more congruent with other Qur’anic verses that the word is referring to the agents of the lender who facilitate him in his interest based lending operations.
 Secondly, they contend that the borrower needing money is unjustly forced to pay interest.
 He suffers and succumbs to the condition which was neither stipulated by him nor would he have agreed to it if he had choice.
 An example is given that if the buyer receives counterfeit or defected goods, it is not his fault.
 Seller certainly has done wrong and his profiteering would be considered impermissible.
 But, buyer in such case is innocent.

 In response to this view, few observations are humbly stated.
-First, it is not appropriate to look at a person who gives interest as like the buyer who suffers receiving adulterated goods from the seller.
-Over there, there is no contract to receive adulterated goods, there is just deceit and fraud.
-Likewise, a person suffering from robbery is not entering in contract to be robbed.
-Better analogy is buying pirated goods.
-Knowing that for the seller, it is not right to sell pirated goods and earn profit on it, should a person still buy it?
+First, it is not appropriate to look at a person who gives interest as like the buyer who suffers by receiving adulterated goods from the seller.
+Over there, there is no contract to receive adulterated goods.
+There is just plain deceit and fraud.
+Likewise, a person suffering from robbery is not entering in a contract to be robbed.
+Better analogy is that if consumption of liquor is prohibited, can one sell it if not consuming himself?
+Can we buy pirated goods?
+Knowing that for the seller, it is not right to sell pirated goods and earn profit on it, should a person still buy pirated goods?
 Knowing that a good is smuggled and is considered illegal for trade, should a person still buy it?
 How contemporary law treats it?
-If a person buys non custom duty paid car, law puts burden on buyer and his car can be confiscated.
+If a person buys non custom duty paid car, the law puts burden on buyer and his car can be confiscated.

 Secondly, it is a voluntary and independent act to enter into a loan based contract in which there is stipulated interest.
 In modern day banking, most of the borrowers are corporate entities.
 In Pakistan alone, around three-fourths of the total financing provided by banks goes to corporations.
 These corporations are setup up with equity first.
 These corporations have other options to finance their expansion.
 Financing products offered by full-fledged Islamic banks and the Islamic banking branches of conventional banks provide interest-free short term finance solutions.
 Besides that, financial markets are also accessible to the large scale corporations where equity financing and Sukuk can be used to meet the long-term financing requirements.